code-differently/code-differently-25-q1/lesson_00/niapack/README.md

 This year one of my goals is to become fluent in code and it's terminology.
 Another goal is to travel out of my country.

 ### Topics I’m always happy to talk about:
 I'm always happy to talk about my experiences in life.
-The places I've been, previous jobs and places I've traveled.
+The places I've lived, previous jobs and places I've traveled.
 I also love talking about my children.

 ### Other things you might want to know: